-Jason Robert Brown’s song cycle will play a limited run in the West End at the Vaudeville Theatre between 5 February and 7 March 2021 with tickets on sale now here.
+Jason Robert Brown’s song cycle was due to play a limited run in the West End at the Vaudeville Theatre between 5 February and 7 March 2021.

-It follows two socially distanced shows to audiences on October and a critically acclaimed streamed performance via The Other Palace.
+It followed two socially distanced shows to audiences on October and a critically acclaimed streamed performance via The Other Palace.

-The new West End run will star David Hunter (Waitress), Rachel John (Hamilton), Cedric Neal (Motown The Musical) and Rachel Tucker (Come From Away).
-They will be joined by recent graduate Shem Omari James.
+The West End run was due to star David Hunter (Waitress), Rachel John (Hamilton), Cedric Neal (Motown The Musical) and Rachel Tucker (Come From Away).
+They were to be joined by recent graduate Shem Omari James.

-The production will be directed by Séimí Campbel, with music direction by Josh Winstone, musical supervision by Adam Hoskins, lighting by Jack Knowles and sound by Jonny Dickie of Robins Audio.
+The production was directed by Séimí Campbel, with music direction by Josh Winstone, musical supervision by Adam Hoskins, lighting by Jack Knowles and sound by Jonny Dickie of Robins Audio.

 The Jason Robert Brown classic examines life, love and the choices we make.